 Kinch acknowledges his satisfaction with “the product,” which includes crusty loaves, cheesy focaccia flavors, little delicious epi wands, to-die-for brioche and other items.

-Given the raves over the bread served in the Michelin two-star restaurant, the market (and possible bakery) wasn’t such a wild project idea.
-The booth sells some items like the levain and brioche that are offered in the restaurant and adds other breads “that you don’t see around that much,” according to Avery.
+Given the raves over the bread served in the Michelin two-star restaurant, the markets (and possible bakery) weren’t such a wild project idea.
+The booths sell some items like the levain and brioche that are offered in the restaurant and adds other breads “that you don’t see around that much,” according to Avery.

 Some examples are a dense, alluring buckwheat cherry and her personal favorite, the flavorful pumpernickel that features pre-soaked pumpkin, flax and sunflower seeds in a coarse rye based on the restaurant’s own sourdough starter.
 It lasts and lasts.

 “Almost all our breads are made with sourdough culture, not commercial yeast, so you feel good when you eat them,” she says.
 “I don’t know if it’s the new California girl in me but it’s not like eating store-bought bread that makes you feel heavy.”

 This newly minted Bay Area resident had completed a double major in political science and international studies at Chapel Hill in her native North Carolina when “the pull of the kitchen got me,” she explains.